metapsy-project/.github/profile/README.md

 ### Repositories 📦
 ---

 All meta-analytic datasets included in the project are released as separate repositories here on Github.
 The name of these repositores always starts with `data-`.
+A list of all publically released database repositories can be found [here](https://github.com/search?q=topic%3Adata+org%3Ametapsy-project+fork%3Atrue&type=repositories).

 Software developed as part of the project is also provided in repositories of this account; see e.g. [`metapsyData`](https://github.com/metapsy-project/metapsyData) or [`metapsyTools`](https://github.com/metapsy-project/metapsyTools).

 </br>